illinois-cs241/illinois-cs241.github.io/index.md

 ## Course Description (Informal)

 This course will challenge you as a programmer and nascent computer scientist at Illinois.
-Rather than the sand-boxed, contained, and simple problems of your previous courses that used significant scaffolding and pre-built libraries, you will be interacting with a much more complex environment: the entire system, and even computing networks.
+Rather than the sand-boxed, contained, and simple problems of your previous courses that used significant scaffolding and pre-built libraries, you will be interacting with a much more complex environment: the entire system and even computing networks.

-Further, you will need to fully understand how memory is allocated, used and re-used within a process and how input and output can be buffered (or not) between processes and files.
-In short, it is time to remove the carefully tailored training wheels and that closed course and instead fling open the doors and welcome you to the big wide world of computing.
+Further, you will need to fully understand how memory is allocated, used, and re-used within a process.
+Also, you will need to know how input and output can be buffered (or not) between processes and files.
+In short, it is time to remove the carefully tailored training wheels and that closed course and instead fling open the doors, welcoming you to the big wide world of computing.

-Oh, and did we mention the challenge of concurrency and solving asynchronous problems so that your program can take advantage of the multi-CPU cores inside each machine?
+Oh, and did we mention the challenge of concurrency and solving asynchronous problems, so that your program can take advantage of the multi-core CPU inside each machine?

 ## Course Description (Formal)

-System programming refers to writing code that tasks advantage of operating system support for programmers.
+This course is an introduction to System Programming.
+System Programming refers to writing code that prioritizes operating system support for programmers.
-This course is designed to introduce you to system programming.

 A computer needs an operating system to manage its resources and provide support for common functions such as accessing peripherals.
 There are two categories of "customers" that an operating system must support.

 The first category is the community of users.
-We have all used computers and you may recognize operating systems' functions such as creating folders (directories) and moving files around.
+We have all used computers, and you may recognize operating systems' functions such as creating folders (directories) and moving files around.
 These are examples of operating system support for users.
 User support is not the objective of this course.

 This course addresses operating system support for the second category of customers; namely, the programmers.
 Those are people who write code to execute on the computer.
 When you write a program, it may have to interact with physical hardware (memory, flash storage, screen, network, etc.).
-For example, you may want to get input from a keyboard or mouse, you may want to read some configuration file stored on disk, you may want to output data to a screen or printer, or you may want to access a remote server across a network.
+For example, you may want to get input from a keyboard or mouse; you may want to read some configuration file stored on disk; you may want to output data to a screen or printer; or you may want to access a remote server across a network.

 The operating system presents common interfaces for programmers to perform these functions.
-The operating system also provides useful abstractions such as "tasks" (also called processes), "threads", and "semaphores".
-You can make the computer multitask by calling the operating system interface for creating new tasks or new threads.
+It also provides useful abstractions such as "tasks" (also called processes), "threads", and "semaphores".
+You can make the computer multi-task by calling the operating system interface for creating new tasks or new threads.
 You can make these tasks coordinate and synchronize by using operating system semaphores.
 You can tell the computer the order in which you want tasks to be executed, which is called a scheduling policy.
 Finally, you can manage computer memory by calling the operating system function for memory management.

 ## Skills Earned

 By the end of this course, you should be proficient at writing programs that take full advantage of operating system support.

-To be concrete, we need to fix an operating system and we need to choose a programming language for writing programs.
-We chose the C language running on a Linux/UNIX operating system (which implements the POSIX standard interface between the programmer and the OS).
+To be concrete, we need to fix an operating system and a programming language.
+We chose the C language running on a Linux/UNIX operating system, which implements the POSIX standard interface between the programmer and the OS.
 This pairing of C and UNIX/Linux is used heavily by software that must provide high performance and low-level control of the program's execution.
 Hence, this course introduces you to systems programming via the specific case of C over UNIX.

-By the end of the course you should be proficient with this programming environment and should be able to write non-trivial pieces of software from web server code to your own multiplayer Internet games.
+By the end of the course, you should be proficient with this environment and should be able to write non-trivial pieces of software from web server code to your own multiplayer Internet games.

 ## Learning Goals